Springfield Hellion Review: Hands-On Tested!

 RELIABILITY: After a few hundred rounds of ammo and NO lubrication, the Hellion performed flawlessly and had a conspicuously clean chamber.
 It is never something I’ve purposely looked for on a rifle, and it was surprising to look into the ejection port and see such a clean and shiny chamber staring back at me.
 I assume that this means it’s not only a clean system but also that the action isn’t opening until most of the gas/pressure is out the front.
 Great work here, HS Produkt / Springfield, on bringing a well-designed and good functioning rifle to market.

-CHARGING HANDLE: I didn’t think I’d like the Hellion charging handle, but after using it for a while, I think it’s great.
-It isn’t too hard to get my fingers in to grab the handle, it feels solid, and it is handy being able to easily use it with either hand.
+CHARGING HANDLE: After just a few minutes of using the Hellion charging handle, I didn’t think I’d like it, but after using it for a while my opinion changed.
+It’s great actually.
+The charging hand wasn’t too hard to get my fingers in to grab the handle, it feels solid, and it is handy being able to easily use it with either hand.

 It is non-reciprocating, which is great while you’re shooting it.
 However, reciprocating charging handles (which are connected to the bolt and move back and forth with the bolt) do have one benefit, wherein they can be used to push the bolt forward if needed.